-Did you know pink lemonade was made with pink lemons?
-I’m not gonna lie, I never had thought about it.
+Did you know pink lemonade is made with pink lemons?
+I'm not gonna lie, I never had thought about it.

-So one day I was killing time in Fresh Market between appointments when I noticed pink lemons.
-The summer had been dragging on, and even though it’s time for a different type of drink, I couldn’t resist.
+So one day I was killing time in Fresh Market between appointments when I noticed a display of pink lemons.
+The summer had been dragging on so I couldn't resist.

 The pink lemons went into my cart.

 Isn't it fun to try a new fruit or vegetable that you've never used before?
 Using the pink lemons, we made the most refreshing and beautiful Pink Lemonade for a picnic we had planned with some of our closest friends.

 Have you ever used pink lemons?
 I'm planning to go back for more because I'm sure they would be delicious on top of a lemon pound cake or on the grill!
 I wonder what lemon curd made with pink lemons would be like?